batch#

 \[V_T = F_{vol}(\tau_{reaction} + \tau_{cleaning} + \tau_{loading})\]

-where \(V_T\) is the total volume of all reactors, \(F_{vol}\) is the volumetric flow rate of the feed, \(\tau_{reaction}\) is the reaction time, \(\tau_{cleaning}\) is the cleaning and unloading time, and \(\tau_{loading}\) is the time required to load a vessel.
+where \(V_T\) is the total volume required, \(F_{vol}\) is the volumetric flow rate of the feed, \(\tau_{reaction}\) is the reaction time, \(\tau_{cleaning}\) is the cleaning and unloading time, and \(\tau_{loading}\) is the time required to load a vessel.
 This equation makes the conservative assumption that no reaction takes place when the tank is being filled.

 The working volume of an individual reactor is: